SubsonicGroupFinder/SGF-LEGACY/README.md

   * Fun

 ## Tech Stack
-  * Python3 Django for the back end
+  * Python3 Django for the backend
+  ** All apps in django are api's there are no templates
   * React, HTML, CSS, JS for the front end
   * Database - undecided
   * server - undecided